 Are you planning a trip from Bangkok up to the beautiful former capital of Ayutthaya?
-Well, the good news is that it’s really easy as there are only 2 main types of transport to choose from, the prices are cheap, and most importantly: the trip is very quick.
+Well, the good news is that it’s really easy as there are only 2 main types of transport to choose from, the prices are cheap, and most importantly: the trip is very short.

 Bangkok to Ayutthaya by Train